brriann/SudokuGrader/README.md

 Along the way, I'll make notes of design decisions that I'd prefer to clean up.

+Some notes are below, in the readme file.
+Other notes appear as inline comments.

 If any code that appears is a "dealbreaker", please let me know, and I can provide a refactor commit.

+General:

+I chose not to write automated tests due to time.

+Some validation of the "rules of Sudoku" occur implicitly:

+1. During file parsing, I ensure that each row/column has 9 integers where 1 <= x <= 9
+2. During row/column/square validation, I ensure that integers are not duplicated.
+3. I DO NOT verify that each integer exists - instead that has occured implicity during steps 1 and 2.
+4. Explicitly verifying that each integer exists (through the boolean array hasOccured in each validating method) would simply cost an extra 9 array accesses in each of the 27 "regions" (row/col/square)

 ReadFileTo2DArray()